palette-software/insight-reporting-framework/README.md

 ## Is Palette Reporting Framework supported?

-Palette Reporting Framework is licensed under the GNU GPLv3 license.
+Palette Reporting Framework is licensed under the GNU GPL v3 license.
 For professional support please contact developers@palette-software.com

-**TODO: Clarify support part!**

 Any bugs discovered should be filed in the [Palette Reporting Framework Git issue tracker](https://github.com/palette-software/insight-reporting-framework/issues) or contribution is more than welcome.